-Competitive Analysis for UX: A Guide for Product Designers
+Competitive UX Analysis: A Guide for Product Designers

 As a product designer, you don’t just want to create a product that’s as good as your competitors.
 You want to make one that’s better.
 This guide to conducting competitive UX analysis will allow you to do just that.

 Obviously, there’s a large financial aspect to this desire.
 A product that meets your users’ needs has a much better chance of performing well than one that doesn’t, and will make your company more money.
 If your product is successful, you’ll be in the running for promotions, raises or any other honor your employer can throw at you.